Talaween/Grant/README.md

 //you need to supply the user object and it should has a role propery that matches the same role used to create
 //the permission object, if user has no role property an exception is thrown
 //you also need to supply the resource the user would like to access
-//the return value is a new object based on whay user can access from the resource
+//the return value is a new object based on what the user can access from the resource

 var accessibleObject = grant.access(user, permission, article);